what are the most unused keys on a keyboard 1

 F1

-The function keys, commonly located at the top of the keyboard, are often overlooked and underutilized by many computer users.
-The very first function key, F1, is typically associated with the “Help” function in various applications and operating systems.
-Pressing F1 can bring up a context-sensitive help menu or open a help documentation, providing valuable information and assistance when needed.
+Many computer users often overlook and underutilize the function keys, commonly located at the top of the keyboard.
+The first function key, F1, is typically associated with the “Help” function in various applications and operating systems.
+Pressing F1 can bring up a context-sensitive help menu or open help documentation, providing valuable information and assistance when needed.

 F2